 The debug variant works fine on this compiler.

 It seems that any assigned value above 127 for the PDU type causes this kind of strange error.
 I'm assuming the compiler is doing something to internally optimize the enum down to an 8 bit signed value (which fits the full range of defined values in source:src/disorder/siso/ref_010_enums.hpp).

 Not sure how best to work around this problem.
 A quick check of GCC bug reports yielded nothing although this seems to work fine in later GCC versions...

-#2 Updated by Tony Ciavarella almost 6 years ago
+#2 Updated by Tony Ciavarella about 6 years ago

 - Status changed from New to Closed